Mr. Magoo: History

+Creation and character

+Mr. Magoo's first appearance was in the theatrical short cartoon The Ragtime Bear (1949), a UPA Jolly Frolics short written by Millard Kaufman and directed by John Hubley.
+In the short, the ornery, elderly, and nearsighted Mister Magoo spends a mountain hike mixing up his raccoon coat-wearing adult nephew Waldo with a wild bear who has stolen Waldo's hat.

+Magoo's creation was a collaborative effort: director Hubley is said to have partly based the character on his uncle Harry Woodruff; W. C. Fields was another source of inspiration.
+UPA's distributor at the time, Columbia Pictures, was reluctant to release a short featuring a human character rather than an anthropomorphic animal such as Mickey Mouse or Bugs Bunny (or Columbia's own The Fox and the Crow, who'd starred in earlier UPA Jolly Frolics).
+Columbia relented only because the short also included a bear.
+The decision paid off: the short was a box-office success, and Magoo became a notable human cartoon character amongst the much more prominent anthropomorphic animal characters of the time.

-The Magoo character was originally conceived as a mean-spirited reactionary.
+The character of Mr. Magoo was originally conceived as a mean-spirited reactionary.
 Hubley, who had created Magoo, handed the series completely over to creative director Pete Burness.
-Under Burness, Magoo won two Academy Awards for the studio with When Magoo Flew (1955) and Magoo's Puddle Jumper (1956).
+Under Burness, Magoo won two Academy Awards for the studio with When Magoo Flew (1954) and Magoo's Puddle Jumper (1956).
 Burness scrubbed Magoo of his meanness and left only a few strange comments that made him appear senile or somewhat mad.
-At the same time, art director Sterling Sturtevant, one of the few women working in animation at the time, redesigned the character's appearance.
+At the same time, art director Sterling Sturtevant redesigned the character's appearance.
 Magoo was frequently accompanied in his on-screen escapades with his nephew Waldo, voiced at various times by either Jerry Hausner or Daws Butler.

+Mr. Magoo was depicted as having graduated from Rutgers University in 1928.
+His creators wanted him to be "a college alumnus who was still fired up with the old school spirit [and they felt] Rutgers was the embodiment of the 'old school tie' in America.".
+He would often shout out, "Alpha, Beta, Gamma, Rho – Rutgers, Rutgers, Go – Go – Go!"

-In 1957, the record album Magoo in Hi-Fi was released.
+A record album featuring Magoo, Magoo in Hi-Fi, was released in 1957.
 Side 1 consisted of a dialogue between Magoo and Waldo taking place while Magoo was attempting to set up his new sound system.
 Music on the album was composed and conducted by Dennis Farnon and his orchestra.
 Side 2, "The Mother Magoo Suite", was a series of musical pieces which included two solos by Marni Nixon.

 In 1959, Mr. Magoo starred in 1001 Arabian Nights, directed by Jack Kinney, UPA's first feature-length production.